 Unfortunately, many people don’t know the benefits of moderate drinking on cholesterol levels.
 Or they think the benefits apply only to red wine.
 However, they also apply to white wine, beer, and distilled spirits.
 Spirits include whiskey, rum, tequila, brandy, gin, etc.

 Cholesterol is a waxy type of fat that’s in the human body.
-Total cholesterol consists of LDL (low-density lipoprotein) and HDL (high-density lipoprotein) cholesterol.
-A high cholesterol level is predictive of cardiovascular diseases.
+Cholesterol consists of LDL (low-density lipoprotein).
+Also of HDL (high-density lipoprotein) cholesterol.
+Total cholesterol is LDL level plus HDL level.
+A high total cholesterol level is predictive of heart diseases.
 That includes heart attacks and strokes.

 HDL is “good cholesterol.”
 It removes cholesterol from cells that have accumulated too much.
 It then takes it to the liver for disposal.